 Article.
 5(1)(a) Service

-In the Republic of Croatia, the courts are responsible to serve documents on the addressees, not the Ministry of Justice as a central authority.
+In the Republic of Croatia, the courts serve documents on the addressees, not the Ministry of Justice, as a central authority.

-Documents should be accompanied by a translation into the Croatian language.
+A translation should accompany documents into the Croatian language.

 TIMELINE FOR EXECUTION